 But if you are a regular user, or anyone whose main concern is getting their passwords protected and getting back to work, you may end up frustrated with KeePass.

-See our password manager reviews page for more options.
+See our guide on the best password managers for more options.